Kibbeh (Baked and Fried)

 Ingredients to make kibie are ground beef, bulgur, onion, spices, salt, onion and olive oil.

-• Spices – It’s all about the flavor and spices.
-We need salt, pepper, paprika, dried mint and cumin.
+• Spices: We need salt, pepper, paprika, dried mint, and cumin.
 You can also use Lebanese seven spice to flavor this dish.

-• Ground beef – You can also use ground lamb or a mix of both.
-I usually use ground beef that’s 90% lean.
+• Ground beef: I usually use ground beef that’s 90% lean.
+You can use ground lamb or a mix of both.

-• Onions – You can use yellow or white onion for this recipe.
+• Onions: You can use yellow or white onions for this recipe.
 The onion should be finely chopped.

-• Spices – We are going to use warm middle eastern spices including allspice, cinnamon, salt and pepper.
+• Spices: I use warm Middle Eastern spices including allspice, cinnamon, salt, and pepper.

-To make sure you’re following the steps correctly, please make sure to watch the video and step-by-step tutorial.
+To ensure you’re following the steps correctly, please make sure to watch the video and step-by-step tutorial.
 I have included the instructions for both the fried and baked versions.

 To make the kibbeh dough, mix bulgur with water and add spices.
 Add in grated onion and beef.
 Knead well and refrigerate for an hour.